hirosystems/docs/docs/clarinet/faq.md

 ![FAQ -1](images/clarinet-faq-4.png)

-- `clarinet integrate` is not working
+## The command `clarinet integrate` is not working

-check for rootless docker installation
+Check for rootless docker installation.